shefski55555/ArkModEngramsEntriesGenerator/README.md

 A simple python script to auto generate some usefule information files about your ark mod.
-Designed for use with ASA have no idea how it might work with ASE mods but if the fire structure is similiar don't see why it'd be an issue.
+Designed for use with ASA have no idea how it might work with ASE mods but if the file structure is similiar don't see why it'd be an issue.

 Generates 2 files, one includes all items and engrams for your mod, seperated by folder.
 The other creates ini configuration lines which will remove/hide all the engrams added by your mod.
 I like giving this option so it's easy to hide a feature of my mods if a user doesn't like it.